 Moving IT infrastructure to the cloud is more than just a growing trend among organizations; it’s a requirement if you want to stay competitive in today’s fast-moving marketplace.
 Reduced overhead costs, greater agility, scalability, and the increased need for remote work capabilities are a few of the motivating factors for companies migrating to the cloud.

 For those in the Atlassian ecosystem, time is of the essence when it comes to migrating to Cloud.
-You’ve probably gotten the memo about Atlassian ending support of their Server products, so if you’ve been putting off migrating from on-prem to Cloud or Data Center, it’s officially crunch time.
-If your organization can’t live without its Atlassian tools, you have less than a year to migrate your instance before it goes unsupported.
+Atlassian no longer supports their Server products, so if you've been putting off migrating to Cloud or Data Center, it's officially crunch time.
+You're no longer receiving bug fixes or security updates on your Atlassian tools, which can be dangerous for your data security and instance health.

 Infographic: What Happens After Atlassian Server EOL